Karl Malone: Family

 The Tribune confirmed that the judge in the Bell lawsuit ruled Malone to be the father, not based on presented evidence, but rather because Malone did not respond to the suit.
 The paper also examined court documents detailing the evidence that was to have been presented had Malone responded and a trial ensued.
 One item listed was a laboratory blood test that concluded with over 99% certainty that Bell's father was either Malone or a brother of Malone.
 The paper also reported that applying the same blood sample to the Ford twins resulted in a similarly high probability of paternity by Malone.
 According to the Tribune, Malone challenged the court's ruling with regard to Bell, claiming that the judgment holding him responsible for $125 per week in child support, plus past and future medical expenses, was excessive.
 Before Malone's appeal was adjudicated, the lawsuit was settled on confidential terms.
 In the case of the Ford twins, Malone was ruled to be their father when he violated a court order by refusing to reveal his assets or submit to a DNA test.
 Thereafter, another out-of-court settlement was reached.

 By the fall of 1998, Malone accepted his paternity of the Ford twins, and Kay Malone said publicly that the twins were members of the Malone family.
 Since that time, Karl Malone has maintained a relationship with the twins, each of whom later played college basketball at his alma mater, Louisiana Tech.
 Cheryl Ford went on to a 10 year professional basketball career with the Detroit Shock of the Women's National Basketball Association.

 Bell has played as an NFL offensive lineman for the Buffalo Bills, Philadelphia Eagles, and Dallas Cowboys.
-In 2008, The Buffalo News reported that Bell's first ever meeting with Malone came shortly after Bell graduated from high school.
+In 2008, The Buffalo News reported that Bell's first meeting with Malone came shortly after Bell graduated from high school.
 According to Bell, Malone told him then that it was "too late" for them to have a father-son relationship.
 However, in 2014, the two repaired their relationship and were in regular contact by 2018.

 In 2018, Malone said about his relationship with his older children, "I didn't handle it right; I was wrong. ...
 Father Time is the biggest thief that's out there, and you can't get that back."

 Religion

-Malone has identified as a Baptist in the past, and his wife and children are Catholics.
-However, he is said to have served as godfather to Samuel, the son of David Stockton.
-The Stocktons are devout Catholics whose Church requires that godparents also be Catholics.
+In a 2013 interview, Malone identified as a Southern Baptist and his wife and children are Catholics.
+He is the godfather to the youngest son of John Stockton.